 - USDA Forest Service

-of our 2016 environmental biology graduates were working or enrolled in graduate school within six months of graduation.
+of our traditional undergraduate environmental biology majors from the class of 2016 were working or enrolled in graduate school within six months of graduation.

 As an environmental biology student, you may take part in an off-campus Advanced Field Studies course at one of these locations: